-SES is of the opinion that such powers are not only against minority shareholders, they also undermine the role of NRC in identifying potential candidates for directorship.
-Also, exceptions may be drawn in case there is no identified ultimate beneficial owner of the controlling shareholder.

-Further, SES may take a lenient view in case such provisions in AOA are made for an Institutional Investor / Lender (being Non-Promoter), since such provisions are in the nature of 'Safeguard Interest'.
+SES is of the opinion that such powers are not only against minority shareholders, but they also undermine the role of NRC in identifying potential candidates for directorship.
+Also, exceptions may be drawn in case there is no identified ultimate beneficial owner of the controlling shareholder and is widely held.
+However, SES may take a lenient view in case such provisions in AOA are made for an Institutional Investor / Lender (being Non-Promoter), since such provisions are in the nature of 'Safeguard Interest'.